|

 IN BRIEF

-Mathematics plays an essential role at the crossroads of robotics and automation.
-By enabling the modeling of complex systems, mathematics serves as the foundation for the design and development of robots.
-It influences a multitude of aspects, from geometry, necessary for understanding the movements of robotic arms, to machine learning algorithms that track the adaptive behaviors of machines.
-In this way, mathematics provides the necessary tools to optimize the performances and interactions of robots, while making their functioning more intelligent and efficient.
+Mathematics plays a crucial role at the crossroads of robotics and automation.
+By enabling the modeling of complex systems, mathematics serves as a foundation for the design and development of robots.
+It influences a multitude of aspects, ranging from geometry, necessary for understanding the movements of robotic arms, to machine learning algorithms that track the adaptive behaviors of machines.
+In this way, mathematics provides the necessary tools to optimize the performance and interactions of robots, making their functioning more intelligent and efficient.

 Mathematics plays a fundamental role in the development of robotics and automation.
-By integrating diverse mathematical concepts, engineers and researchers are able to create robotic systems that effectively respond to complex challenges.
-This article explores how mathematics is applied in these fields, including modeling, optimization, and artificial intelligence.
+By integrating various mathematical concepts, engineers and researchers are able to create robotic systems that effectively respond to complex challenges.
+This article explores how mathematics is applied in these fields, covering modeling, optimization, and artificial intelligence.

 Modeling Movements and Trajectories

 An essential aspect of robotics is the modeling of movements.
 Mathematical algorithms, such as differential equations, are used to describe the dynamics of robots.
-For example, the trajectory of a robot can be modeled by mathematical functions that take into account the forces and speeds.
-This allows for predicting and controlling the robot’s movements with precision.
+For example, a robot’s trajectory can be modeled by mathematical functions that take into account forces and speeds.
+This allows for precise prediction and control of the robot’s movements.

 Control and Optimization

 The control of robots also relies on mathematical principles.
-Control techniques, such as PID control (Proportional, Integral, Derivative), use equations to ensure that the robot reliably reaches and maintains its targets.
-Moreover, optimization is necessary to enhance the robots’ efficiency.
-For example, algorithms are often suitable for minimizing energy consumption or maximizing the speed of task execution.
+Control techniques, such as PID control (Proportional, Integral, Derivative), use equations to ensure that the robot reaches and maintains its targets stably.
+Additionally, optimization is necessary to improve the efficiency of robots.
+For instance, algorithms are often employed to minimize energy consumption or maximize the speed of task execution.

 Artificial Intelligence and Machine Learning